bmyjacks/kb.bmyjacks.io/docs/markdown/syntax.md

 ### Line breaks

 Like LaTeX, markdown treats two adjacent lines in the same paragraph, so it won't add an auto line break between them.
-We need to use `<br>` to make a explicit hint.
+We need to use `<br>` to make an explicit hint.

 ```markdown
 This is the first line.<br>This is the second line.